Robbie Grossman Player Props: Rangers vs. Cubs

-Robbie Grossman -- 0-for-4 in his last game -- will be in action for the Texas Rangers versus the Chicago Cubs, with Justin Steele on the mound, on April 8 at 4:05 PM ET.
+The Texas Rangers and Robbie Grossman, who went 0-for-4 last time in action, battle Jameson Taillon and the Chicago Cubs at Wrigley Field, Sunday at 2:20 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Cubs.
+In his previous game he had a hitless showing (0-for-4) against the Cubs.

 Robbie Grossman Game Info & Props vs. the Cubs